HenrySilvaCS/basicMLpy/README.md

 ## On Pypi <br />
 https://pypi.org/project/basicMLpy/
 ## Some thoughts <br />
 This is a work in progress project, so more functionalities will be added with time.
-The main feature that will be implemented in the near future is a decomposition module.
+In the near future, I will be focusing on the decomposition module.
 ## Author <br />
 Henrique Soares Assumpção e Silva